-After being commissioned by the 1936 Olympic Committee to create a feature film of the Berlin Olympics, Riefenstahl shot a documentary that celebrates the human body by combining the poetry of bodies in motion with close-ups of athletes in the heat of competition.
-Includes the marathon, men’s diving, and American track star Jesse Owen’s sprint races at the 1936 Olympic games.
-The production tends to glorify the young male body and, some say, expresses the Nazi attitude toward athletic prowess.
-Includes the lighting of the torch at the stadium and Adolf Hitler looking on in amazement as Jesse Owens wins an unprecedented four Gold Medals. – IMDb
+Riefenstahl celebrates the human body by combining the poetry of bodies in motion at the 1936 Berlin Olympic Games with close-ups of athletes in the heat of competition.
+It includes Jesse Owen’s sprint races and Adolf Hitler looking on in amazement as Owens wins an unprecedented four Gold Medals.

 Very good doc, loved the tension between Hitler and German athletes.
 Seeing his pain and frustration was really interesting.
 I suppose it would have been too much to see his reaction when Jesse Owens won gold but its all amazing footage with a nice avant-garde nude men and women beginning.